EDYOUOS/EDYOU-OS/README.md

 2. Create a bootable USB using tools like **Rufus** or **Etcher**
 3. Boot your system from the USB and follow the on-screen instructions
 4. Enjoy a fully open-source, privacy-focused school operating system!

+Note: EDYOU OS is currently based on the Ubuntu LTS release `questing`.
+Official support is currently planned until 2029; this may change in future releases.

 ### How to build